If You Believe These SPF Myths, You're In BIG Trouble

 UVA: UVA rays are considered more dangerous than UVB as they penetrate more deeply, although when you’re in the sun you can’t actually feel them burning your skin.
 It’s these rays that are the main cause of long-term skin damage, like fine lines and wrinkles and the destruction of collagen that leads to skin sagging – it also causes certain types of skin cancer.
 UVA rays are the dominant tanning ray (even when you’re in a tanning booth), and can pass through glass and clouds.
 So, when you look for sun protection make sure it has a 4-5 star UVA rating because SPF doesn’t protect you from UVA rays.

-Dr. Friedmann recommends that you should always use “SPF 30 as a minimum”, with “at least a 4-star UVA rating”.
-Although, he does also note that if you have a richer skin tone, for example, if you’re, “Mediterranean or Middle Eastern a lower SPF is okay, although a dermatologist will always advise a higher factor such as SPF 50 with UVA blockers.”
+Dr. Friedmann recommends that you should always use “SPF 30 as a minimum”, with “at least a 4-star UVA rating.”
+He also says “a dermatologist will always advise a higher factor such as SPF 50 with UVA blockers.”

 How should you apply sunblock?